Interface (Star Trek: The Next Generation): Reception

-Critical response

 Zack Handlen of The A.V.
 Club wrote in his review: "I was curious to see what kind of energy [Ben Vereen would] bring to the show. ...
 Not a terrible scene, but there isn't much to it; and that’s the only appearance Vereen makes. ... it seems like a waste.
 Much like everything else about this episode."
 Jamahl Epsicokhan of Jammer's Reviews wrote in his review: "'Interface', while not great or groundbreaking, is a significant step up from the first two lackluster outings of season seven — much more focused, much less of a mess, and with true character motivation at its core."

 Novel

 The episode had a spin-off written about the fate of the Federation space ship USS Hera; the book Indistinguishable from Magic by David A. McIntee.

 Props

 Geordi's sensor suit from this episode was sold at Christie's 40 Years of Star Trek: The Collection auction in 2006.